greypag/joe_portfolio/README.md

 # [Project 2 - Creativity Assessment Automation](Creativity Assessment Automation.pdf)

 ## Overview
-This project is to help our client to evaluate people’s creativity level.
-Since our client doesn’t have a systematic method to do that, our goal is to develop an AI model that can base on image, and the text response from of that image from test subject to evaluate their creativity level.
+This project is to help our client to evaluate people’s creativity levels.
+Since our client doesn’t have a systematic method to do that, our goal is to develop an AI model that can base on an image, and the text response of that image from test subjects to evaluate their creativity level.

 <details>
   <summary>Click for more detail</summary>

 ## Task
-- Use GCP Vision to analysis images.
+- Use GCP Vision to analyze images and identify necessary information.
-- Use R, NLP to analysis image and text data and establish data features.
+- Use R, NLP to analyze images and text data for establishing data features to train prediction models.
 - Use Beayson Network to build DAG for understanding cause and effect and the probabilities of data features.
 - Build prediction model using Beayson Network.
 - Use Tableau and R markdown for reporting.

 ## Notes
-There are total 2 people with coding experience including me in this team, hence we handle most heavy coding task.
+There are only 2 people with coding experience including me in this team, hence we handle most of the heavy coding tasks.
-The other coder handles research of neural network and provide some help for other teammates.
+The other coder handles research of neural networks and provides some help for other teammates.
 I mainly develop API for image analysis and also decide features using Beayson network.
-At the end my selection and decision of using Beauyson network brings a HD to the team.
+In the end, I come up with various valuable features using Beayson network and create a useful prediction model which brings a HD to the team.

 ## Preview
 <img src="images/bar.png" alt="creativity lvel" width="400"/>